markjreed/markjreed.github.io/_posts/2020-08-30-zsh2-startup-files.markdown

 **Interactive shells:** shells that run, well, interactively, reading commands from a user at a terminal and responding in real time.
-You can tell if the shell _thinks_ it's interactive by looking to see if the flags parameter `$-` contains the latter `i`.
+You can tell if the shell _thinks_ it's interactive by looking to see if the flags parameter `$-` contains the letter `i`.
 The opposite of an interactive shell is a non-interactive shell, sometimes called a "batch" shell, such as one invoked just to run a script and then exit.